bostlund/side_projects/README.md

 # Ongoing projects

 ## Overview
-This is a personal repository to catalog ongoing projects, most of which are not directly related to my program of research (check out [this site](brendanostlund.com) for more information on that work).
+This is a personal repository to catalog ongoing projects, some of which may not be directly related to my program of research (check out [this site](brendanostlund.com) for more information on that work).
 My goal is to learn new techniques to wrangle, visualize, and analyze data in Python (via Jupyter Notebooks) and R (via R Markdowns).
 I'll practice these skills using publicly available data on topics of interest, namely, nature, health, and human development.
 Notebooks will generally be structured based on this [project scoping guide](http://www.datasciencepublicpolicy.org/our-work/tools-guides/data-science-project-scoping-guide/) from Carnegie Mellon.

 I will update the repository regularly, with notebooks added and edited as ideas evolve.
 I'll do my best to link to the original source for all materials.